Mount Bachelor, United States: Family Ski Guide

 Planning Your Trip

-π Where Should Your Family Stay?
+๐ Where Should Your Family Stay?

-Mount Bachelor has no slopeside lodging.
-None.
-The nearest beds sit 15 miles down the mountain in Bend or Sunriver, and that 20 to 30 minute drive is non-negotiable every single ski day.
 Once you accept that reality, the upside clicks into place: you're staying in one of the best small towns in the American West, with breweries, restaurants, and a downtown that actually has personality.
 Sunriver Resort is the family power move, sitting 20 minutes from the lifts with a complimentary daily shuttle to Mt.
 Bachelor.
-The aquatic center (the Cove) will save your sanity on storm days, and vacation homes with full kitchens make feeding a crew far less painful.

 Sunriver runs a bundled ski package that includes up to 40% off lift tickets and daily breakfast, which takes real sting out of the total trip cost.
 Lodge rooms start in the mid-$200s per night during ski season, but the three-bedroom vacation homes in the Sunriver and Caldera Springs neighborhoods split beautifully across two families.

-βοΈHow Do You Get to Mount Bachelor?
+โ๏ธHow Do You Get to Mount Bachelor?

+No mountain passes, no white-knuckle switchbacks, just a straightforward drive through high desert that gradually turns into pine forest.
 If Portland International Airport (PDX) offers better fares (it often does, especially from the East Coast), you're looking at 3.5 hours on US-26 and US-97.
 Scenic drive, and saving $200 per ticket makes the windshield time easy to justify.
-From Seattle, it's 6 hours of highway, which is exactly why so many PNW families load up the car and skip the airport entirely.

-The last 22 miles from Bend to Mount Bachelor run along Cascade Lakes Highway, and in winter this stretch demands respect.
 Oregon requires chains or traction tires on mountain roads, and the highway up to Bachelor gets heavy snow.
 You'll see the signs.
 Heed them.
-Carry chains even if you've got AWD, because ODOT can require them regardless of drivetrain when conditions deteriorate.

-Sunriver Resort runs a complimentary daily shuttle to Mount Bachelor for its guests, which eliminates the icy morning drive entirely.
 That's a genuine perk if you're staying there with kids and would rather not wrestle with chains at 7 AM in the dark.
 Otherwise, you're driving yourself.
 There's no public transit from Bend to the mountain.

 Rent your car in Redmond, not at the mountain.
 RDM has all the major agencies, and you'll need a vehicle for the 20 to 30 minute commute between Bend (or Sunriver) and the slopes every single day.
 Mount Bachelor has no slopeside lodging, so your car quietly becomes the most important piece of gear you bring.

-βWhat Can You Do Off the Slopes?
+โWhat's There to Do Off the Slopes?

 Bend: Your Real Base Camp

 Bend punches absurdly above its weight for a city of 100,000.
 Thirty-plus craft breweries sit within city limits, and most of them welcome kids before evening hours.
-Deschutes Brewery & Public House is the flagship, the one your beer-snob friend has already told you about.
-Elk burgers, brewery pretzels, Mirror Pond on draft.

 10 Barrel Brewing does excellent pizza alongside their pours.
 For a proper family dinner that doesn't smell like a taproom, Jackson's Corner serves wood-fired pizza and seasonal salads in a space where nobody blinks at a toddler throwing bread.
 Dinner for a family of four at most Bend restaurants runs $60 to $100 before drinks.